kitsuyome/universal_semantic_text_encoder/README.md

 3. SentenceTransformers.
 4. Instructor.

-## Datasets

-Datasets to be used for the evaluations will include:

-- Stanford Natural Language Inference (SNLI): A widely recognized dataset for natural language understanding tasks.
-It contains pairs of sentences and labels indicating if the second sentence is an entailment, contradiction, or neutral with respect to the first one.

-- STS Benchmark: A standard benchmark for sentence similarity tasks.
-It contains pairs of sentences with similarity scores, making it useful to test how well the embeddings capture semantic meaning between sentences.

-## Metrics

-### Internal Metrics:
+## Internal Metrics:

 - Cosine Similarity: Measures the cosine of the angle between two vectors, providing a measure of similarity.

+## Benchmarks

 ### External Metrics (Benchmarks):

 - SentEval: Provides a set of tasks and corresponding datasets to evaluate the quality of sentence embeddings.
+- STS Benchmark: A standard benchmark for sentence similarity tasks.
+It contains pairs of sentences with similarity scores, making it useful to test how well the embeddings capture semantic meaning between sentences.

 ## Experiment Hypotheses